licitdev/docs/configuration/data-model/relationships.md

 Note the following points from the schema above.
 When we create an M2M in Directus:

 - Our junction collection, `recipe_ingeredients`, contains two foreign key columns.
 Each row contains a pair of foreign keys.
 This is what creates the relationships between the two tables.
 - Within the Data Studio, if the M2M relationship was created within the `recipes` collection, an M2M [alias](/getting-started/glossary/#alias) field, `ingredients`, is created in `recipes`.
-If the M2M relationship was created within the `ingredients` collection, that is the collection the M2M alias field will be created on.
+If the M2M relationship were to be configured within the `ingredients` collection, that is the collection the M2M alias field will be created in.
-- Therefore, assuming the M2M relationship is created within the `recipes` collection, Directus does not automatically add an O2M for the `ingredients` collection.
-However, you can configure another O2M on `ingredients` if desired:
+- Therefore, assuming the M2M relationship is created within the `recipes` collection, Directus does not automatically add a field to display recipes within the `ingredients` collection.
+However, you can configure an alias field within `ingredients` if desired:

 ```
 ingredients (collection)